 Worker Wins Age Discrimination Case Against AT&T

-Mr. Gerundo was represented by lead trial counsel, Laura C. Mattiacci and was assisted by Caren Gurmankin, both of Console Mattiacci Law, LLC LLC with offices in Philadelphia.
+Mr. Gerundo was represented by lead trial counsel, Laura C. Mattiacci, and was assisted by Caren Gurmankin, both of Console Mattiacci Law, LLC with offices in Philadelphia.

 Results may vary depending on your particular facts and legal circumstances.